aresta/OSM_Extract/README.md

 Still work in progress.

-Example of the creation of the map files:
+## Example of the creation of the map files

 First clip the pbf to your area: